rioualen/edam-portfolio-mm/_docs/04-add_concept.md

 Allows to suggest the addition or edition of concepts via the submission of a Github issue

 Go to parent class and click one of the buttons

+> Note to add: click on concept node, then either click "+" to add child concept, or "edit" to modify the concept itself

 <div style="text-align: center">